Emergency Room For Rash Treatment in Katy, TX

 Check In and Triage

-The team reviews your symptoms, timeline, medication history and vital signs.
+The team reviews your symptoms, when the rash began, medication history, recent exposures, allergies, and vital signs.

 2